Associate Dean of the Animal Law Program and the Brooks McCormick Jr. Scholar of Animal Law and Policy

 Erskine B. Wood Hall

-Ms. Frasch is Associate Dean of the Animal Law Program and Founder of the Center for Animal Law Studies (CALS).
-CALS is an academic animal law program with a focus on research, scholarship, and experiential education.
+Professor Frasch is Associate Dean of the Animal Law Program and the Brooks McCormick Jr. Scholar of Animal Law and Policy.
+She also founded the Center for Animal Law Studies (CALS) in 2008.
+CALS is an academic animal law program with a focus on academic research, scholarship, and experiential education.
+The mission of CALS is to educate the next generation of animal law attorneys and advance animal protection through the law.
 CALS is dedicated to:

-- Training law students and lawyers for careers as leaders in Animal Law and public policy;
+- Training law students and lawyers for careers as leaders in all aspects of animal law and related fields;

-- Developing innovative recommendations and legal strategies relating to Animal Law within administrative, legislative, litigation and other settings.
+- Developing and implementing innovative recommendations and legal strategies relating to animal law within administrative, legislative, litigation, and other settings.

-In addition to her duties with CALS, Ms. Frasch is co-author of the premier American legal casebook in the field, Animal Law: Cases and Materials now in its fourth edition (Carolina Academic Press, 2010) and used in most animal law courses being taught in the United States.
-She is also co-author, with Professor Kathy Hessler among others, of Animal Law in a Nutshell (Thomson West, 2011).
-She has taught survey and advanced courses in animal law at Lewis & Clark Law School since 1998.
+In addition to her duties with CALS, Professor Frasch is co-author of the premier American legal casebook in the field, Animal Law: Cases and Materials, now in its sixth edition (Carolina Academic Press, 2019) and used in most animal law courses being taught in the United States.
+She is also co-author, with Professor Kathy Hessler among others, of Animal Law in a Nutshell now in its second edition (Thomson West, 2014).

-Ms. Frasch is a frequent speaker and guest lecturer on issues of animal law and is the principal author of Oregon’s first felony anti-cruelty law.
-She has authored or co-authored a number of articles and book chapters in the field, and has been recognized by the Humane Society of the United States and the Oregon Humane Society for her contributions.
+Professor Frasch is a frequent speaker and guest lecturer on issues of animal law and is the principal author of Oregon’s first felony anti-cruelty law.
+She has authored or co-authored a number of articles and book chapters in the field, and has been recognized by the Association of American Law Schools, the Humane Society of the United States, and the Oregon Humane Society for her contributions.

 Specialty Areas & Course Descriptions